Meshulam Riklis

 Meshulam Riklis (משולם ריקליס; 2 December 1923 – 25 January 2019) was an Israeli financier and businessman.

 Early years

-Born in Istanbul to a Russian-Jewish family, Riklis grew up in Tel Aviv, and attended the Herzliya Hebrew Gymnasium high school; before coming to the United States in 1947 with his first wife, Judith Stern, with whom he had three children: Simona (Mona), Marcia, and Ira.
+Born in Istanbul to a Russian-Jewish family, Riklis grew up in Tel Aviv, and attended the Herzliya Hebrew Gymnasium high school; before coming to the United States in 1947 with his first wife, Judith Stern, with whom he had three children.
 He studied mathematics at Ohio State University, graduating in 1950.
 His first significant job was as a junior stock analyst for the Minneapolis investment firm Piper Jaffray.